ktr/sxl/README.rst

 that none have the ability to iterate over large Excel files without loading them completely into memory.
 So when you are

+The name comes from the fact that being lax_ means that one is not tense, rigid, or firm.
+The ``xl`` on the end is homage to the mighty Excel files that it deals with.
+I know - not a great name, but there are probably more important things to worry about!

 ***************
 Getting Started
 ***************